 When I first started out, I made the mistake of trusting my clients too much.
 That’s not to say it’s always a bad thing.
 In fact, most clients are absolutely fantastic to work with and timely with their payments.
 However, there were a handful of bad eggs who exploited my services and ghosted me without making any form of payment.

 I definitely learned my lesson the hard way after wasting my time and effort on such clients.
 From then on, I took steps to ensure that payments are handled with as few risks as possible.
 Don’t repeat my mistakes.
 Here are some things you should do to protect yourself and ensure that you are paid fairly and on time.

 HAVE A DEPOSIT

 Always get an upfront deposit before starting a project.
-A client may leave you with a good first impression — but it’s never a good idea to trust someone, especially on the internet.
+A client may leave you with a good first impression — but it’s never a good idea to trust someone that quickly, especially on the internet.
 Prepayment lets you know if the client is committed and not trying to waste your time.

 On the other hand, the client likely doesn’t trust you either, even though you may have a portfolio that is highly credible.
 As such, consider coming up with a deposit that’s comfortable for both parties.
 Something between 20% to 50% of the final payment is quite standard, so don’t be afraid to ask.

 If the client is reluctant to make a deposit, see it as a red flag and think twice before taking up the project.
 Also, be aware of clients who want you to give them a few concepts before they make any payment.
 It’s called spec work and considered bad practice by many graphic designers.
 Avoid such clients as you will most likely never hear from them again after they get their hands on your concepts.
 To reiterate — always collect a deposit, no matter how big or small the project.